lg-gonzalez-juarez/PlanningTestB2/pages/md/unit07.md

 **Is** he/she/it	|a holiday||he/she/it **is** ||he/she/it **isn't**
 **Are** we/you/they	|next month?||we/you/they **are** ||we/you/they **aren't**

+{% include tip.html content="
-* Use be going to + verb(infinitive) to talk about future plans
+<br> * Use be going to + verb(infinitive) to talk about future plans
-* With the verb go you can say
+<br> * With the verb go you can say
+" %}

--I'm going to go OR I'm going to go
+- I'm going to go OR I'm going to go

-* We often use future time expressions with going to -tomorrow,next week,next year,etc
+{% include tip.html content="We often use future time expressions with going to" %}

-BE CAREFUL
+- tomorrow,next week,next year,etc

-next year NOT: the next year
+{% include warning.html content="BE CAREFUL: next year NOT: the next year" %}

 ## 7D be going to (predictions)

-You can also use be going to + verb (infinitive) for predictions
+{% include tip.html content="You can also use be going to + verb (infinitive) for predictions" %}

--(I think) they're going to be very happy
+- (I think) they're going to be very happy
--(I think) It's going to rain
+- (I think) It's going to rain